briangasca/project_display/README.md

-DevContainer and other configuration for developing Flask projects with GitHub Codespaces
+DevContainer and other configuration for developing Flask projects with GitHub Codespaces.

+Developed by: Brian Gasca and Shawn Cheng

 ML Models:

-Tensorflow Keras
+- Tensorflow Keras

-ARIMA Regression
+- ARIMA Regression

-XGBoost
+- XGBoost

-Prophet
+- Prophet